 We have created a parsimonious mathematical model to explain various observations on the statistical structure of genomes (e.g., mer-frequency distribution in genomes) and its implications to the topology of the regulatory processes.
-Our model, based on the "evolution by duplication" theory originally proposed by S. Ohno in 1970's [86], is an extension of Polya's urn model [62], and considers genome evolution as a stochastic process with three main events: substitution, deletion, and duplication.
-A simpler model, based on evolving Eulerian graphs, fits nicely with real-world data for merfrequency distributions.
+Our model, based on the "evolution by duplication" theory originally proposed by Ohno in the 1970's (Ohno, 1970), is an extension of a Polya's urn model and considers genome evolution as a stochastic process with three main events: substitution, deletion, and duplication.
+A simpler model, based on evolving Eulerian graphs, fits nicely with real-world data for mer-frequency distributions.
 These results suggest that despite the highly diversified evolutionary environment for different organisms, the essential composition of the evolutionary dynamic, metabolic, and regulatory processes is commonly shared.